-COLAC OTWAY SHIRE COUN CIL ELECTRIC LINE CLEARANCE MANAGEMENT PLAN 2022/2023 (a) a safe work method statement is prepared for the work before the work commences; and (b) the work is performed in accordance with the statement (b) the work is performed in accordance with the statement.
+(a) a safe work method statement is prepared for the work before the work commences; and (b) the work is performed in accordance with the statement.
 If there is non-compliance with a safe work method statement, (a) stop that work immediately or as soon as it is safe to do so; and (b) not resume the work until the statement is complied with or reviewed.
-328 Safe work method statement to be reviewed and revised must review and, if necessary, revise the safe work method statement- (a) whenever the high risk construction work changes; or (a) if there is an indication that risk control measures are not controlling the risks adequately, including after any incident that occurs during high risk construction work High risk Construction work high risk construction work.
-Ref OHS regulations 2017 S)322 (HRCW) Means any of the following work: ((a) Where there is a risk of a person falling more than 2 metres; (b) on telecommunications towers; (c) involving demolition; (d) involving the removal or likely disturbance of asbestos; (e) involving structural alterations that require temporary support to prevent collapse; (f) involving a confined space; (g) involving a trench or shaft if the excavated depth is more than 1.5 metres; (h) involving a tunnel; (i) involving the use of combasinger (i) involving the use of explosives; (i) on or poor prossurised gas distribution mains or piping; (j) on or near pressurised gas distribution mains or piping; (k) on or near chemical, fuel or refrigerant lines; (I) on or near energised electrical installations or services; (m) in an area that may have a contaminated or flammable atmosphere; (n) Involving tilt-up or precast concrete; (o) on or adjacent to roadways or railways used by road or rail traffic; (p) at workplaces where there is any movement of powered mobile plant; (q) in an area where there are artificial extremes of temperature; (r) in, over or adjacent to water or other liquids where there is a risk of drowning; (s) involving diving.
+328 Safe work method statement to be reviewed and revised must review and, if necessary, revise the safe work method statement- (a) whenever the high risk construction work changes; or (a) if there is an indication that risk control measures are not controlling the risks adequately, including after any incident that occurs during high risk construction work.
+High risk Construction work Ref OHS regulations 2017 S)322 (HRCW) Means any of the following work: ((a) Where there is a risk of a person falling more than 2 metres; (b) on telecommunications towers; (c) involving demolition; (d) involving the removal or likely disturbance of asbestos; (e) involving structural alterations that require temporary support to prevent collapse; (f) involving a confined space; (g) involving a trench or shaft if the excavated depth is more than 1.5 metres; (h) involving a tunnel; (i) involving the use of explosives; (j) on or near pressurised gas distribution mains or piping; (k) on or near chemical, fuel or refrigerant lines; (I) on or near energised electrical installations or services; (m) in an area that may have a contaminated or flammable atmosphere; (n) Involving tilt-up or precast concrete; (o) on or adjacent to roadways or railways used by road or rail traffic; (p) at workplaces where there is any movement of powered mobile plant; (q) in an area where there are artificial extremes of temperature; (r) in, over or adjacent to water or other liquids where there is a risk of drowning; (s) involving diving.
 High Risk work - other High Risk Work may also include other circumstances and conditions, or combination of circumstance and conditions that increase the risks to contractors or staff and members of the public who are in the vicinity of works.
-Examples may include: • After hours work or Working beyond a normal "shift" of 9 hours. • Working in the dark.
+Examples may include: After hours work or Working beyond a normal "shift" of 9 hours.
+Working in the dark.
 Working where there is no communication signal.
 Working in extreme weather conditions.
-Emergency response.
-Working at Heights Working at heights refers to any work related activity being undertaken in an elevated position where there is the potential to fall.
-Falls from heights can also include working in pits, trenches, excavation and cliffs.
-All works undertaken where a person may fall 2 metres or more requires an Approval to work.
+Moulting at United Emergency response.
+Marking at heights refers to any work related activity being undertaken in an Working at Heights Working at heights refers to any work related activity being undertaken in an elevated position where there is the potential to fall.
+Falls from heights can also include working in pits, trenches, excavation and cliffs. . and it allow the same and the state of the All works undertaken where a person may fall 2 metres or more requires an Approval to work.
+Approval to work.